apache/dolphinscheduler/docker/kubernetes/dolphinscheduler/README.md

 $ helm dependency update .
 $ helm install dolphinscheduler .
 ```
-These commands deploy Dolphin Scheduler on the Kubernetes cluster in the default configuration.
+These commands deploy DolphinScheduler on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`